Paul Morand

 A member of the upper class and married into wealth, he held various diplomatic posts and traveled widely.
 He was typical of those in his social group who enjoyed lives of privilege and entitlement, adhering to the inevitability and desirability of class distinction.

-Morand espoused a reflexive adherence to racial, ethnic and antisemitic ideologies.
-His intellectual influences included the writing of Friedrich Nietzsche, Oswald Spengler, and the author of a treatise on the superiority of the white race, Joseph Arthur de Gobineau.
-During World War II, he pledged allegiance to the French Vichy regime, and became a government functionary, and Nazi collaborator.
-He served as Vichy ambassador in Romania and Switzerland during World War II.
+Morand espoused a reflexive adherence to several ideologies.
+His intellectual influences included the writing of Friedrich Nietzsche, Oswald Spengler, and Joseph Arthur de Gobineau.
+During World War II, he pledged allegiance to the French Vichy regime, and became a government functionary.

 He was a patron and inspirational figure for the Hussards literary movement, which opposed existentialism.